 Does Mark Teixeira belong in the Baseball Hall of Fame?
 Based on what he's already done, no – but it's not by as a long a shot as you might think.

 Baseball-Reference.com, a website which is your friend whether you know it or not, has a Hall of Fame Monitor, on which a "Likely HOFer" is at 100.
 Right now, with what he's already done through yesterday afternoon's game, Teix is at 94, which means he's not that far away.
 B-R also has a Hall of Fame Standards, which is weighted more toward career stats, and according to this the "Average HOFer" is at 50.
 Teix is at 26, which means he does have a ways to go.

-Of those, all are retired (Trosky, Berger and Sauer played long ago and are dead), and none will ever make the Hall of Fame, with one possible exception: Cabrera, who is 28, already a 5-time All-Star, and has a lifetime batting average of .314, a whopping OPS+ of 148, and 264 home runs despite playing his whole career in pitchers’ parks (Joe Robbie Stadium in Miami and Comerica Park in Detroit).
-It’s way too soon to tell with him as well, and his disciplinary issues make him a question mark despite his impressive stats.
+Of those, all but 1 are retired (Trosky, Berger and Sauer played long ago and are dead), and none of those will ever make the Hall of Fame.
+The 1 who is still active is Cabrera, who is 28, already a 5-time All-Star, and has a lifetime batting average of .314, a whopping OPS+ of 148, and 264 home runs despite playing his whole career in pitchers' parks (Joe Robbie Stadium in Miami and Comerica Park in Detroit).
+It's way too soon to tell with him as well, and his disciplinary issues make him a question mark despite his impressive stats.

 However, B-R can also look at 10 Most Similar Batters through the current age of the player in question.
 By that standard, these are Teix's 10 most similar: Carlos Delgado, Jeff Bagwell, Fred McGriff, Paul Konerko, Jim Thome, Kent Hrbek, Jose Canseco, Albert Belle, Rocky Colavito and Shawn Green.